jibrelnetwork/ethereum-qr-code/README.md

  4. `gas` | Number | optional - Recommended amount of gas.
 Defaults to 21000.

+ 5. `chainId` | Number | optional - Contains id of a selected blockchain to which transaction should be limited [see EIP155 for details](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md).

 These are the only parameters needed for this use-case.